max-proj17/Baba-Jamz-v1/README.md

 ## Features
 - **Music Generation**: Users can input prompts to generate music using Riffusions AI models.
 - **Dynamic Visualization**: The generated music is visualized in a 3D environment using Three.js.
-- **Album Cover Generation**: AI-generated prompts are used to create unique album covers.
+- **Album Cover Generation**: Your input prompts, piplined through a ChatGPT prompt tweaker, are used to create unique album covers.

 ## Installation and Setup